siddhantparadox/commandrex-cli/README.md

 **Command Accuracy:**
 If a translated command doesn't match your intent:
 1. Try being more specific in your request
+2. Use the multi-select feature to see alternative options
-2. Use the interactive mode to refine your query
+3. Use the interactive mode to refine your query
-3. Try a different model with `--model gpt-4o` for potentially better results
+4. Try a different model with `--model gpt-4.1-mini-2025-04-14` for potentially better results

 **Shell Detection:**
 ```bash